 Chloride is Arizona's oldest continually inhabited mining town.
 About...read more

 Chloride is Arizona's oldest continually inhabited mining town.
-About 250 people live here today.
+About 350 people live here today.
 While it is not a ghost town, it can feel like it because it is so super quiet.
+This is definitely NOT Oatman, and we like it that way!
 Drive around town and look at the old houses, some of them with elaborate rusty metal yard art.
-The Chloride Historical Society owns a small "town in a town" property consisting of an old miner's cabin that is now the Jim Fritz Museum, which is open every Saturday.
-Additional open hours upon request, call (928) 565-4888 for more information.
-Gunfight reenactments every Saturday.
-Watch the High Desert Drifters on the 1st and 3rd Saturday of the month at High Noon.
-The Frontiersmen perform every 2nd, 4th, and 5th Saturday at 11 am.
+The Jim Fritz Museum (owned and managed by the Chloride Historical Society), just east of the park) is open every Saturday from about 11 am to 12 pm or 1 pm.
+Gunfight reenactments by the High Desert Drifters on the 1st and 3rd Saturday of the month at High Noon.
 Great photo opportunities.
-There is a store (Mineshaft Market), a US Post Office, several small shops with antiques and art, and two restaurants as well as a park with covered area and playground.
-Enjoy the quiet atmosphere, the wildlife wandering through town, and the clean air!
+There is a store (Mineshaft Market), a US Post Office, some tiny shops, and two restaurants as well as a park with covered area and playground.
+The cemetery outside of town is one of the state's oldest.
+Enjoy the quiet atmosphere, the wildlife wandering through town, and the clean air.
+Interested?